On the Convergence of Continuous Constrained Optimization for Structure Learning: Convergence of the Continuous Constrained Optimization Methods

-In this section, we take a closer look at the continuous constrained optimization for learning DAGs in the context of ALM and QPM.
-With a slight abuse of notation, we consider the following problem
+In this section, we take a closer look at the convergence of ALM and QPM for learning DAGs in the linear and nonlinear cases.
+We assume that there is no unobserved confounder and focus on the formulation of NOTEARS and NOTEARS-MLP.
+We will show in Section \ref{sec:with_confounding} that our analysis generalizes to the confounded case.
+We consider the constrained optimization problem